-A monthly online statement will be generated by Concur once transactions have occurred on the PCard.
-As transactions post to the online statement, the cardholder should review the transactions and attach receipts to the transactions.
-If the cardholder believes a transaction listed on the statement is incorrect, then procedures outlined in the Disputed Transactions section should be followed.
+Pcard Transactions post to Georgia Tech's E-Procurement System for verification on a daily basis.
+As the transactions post to Georgia Tech's E Procurement System, the cardholder should review the transactions and attach receipts to the transactions.
+If the cardholder believes a transaction listed on the statement is incorrect, the procedures outlined in the "Dispute Transactions" section should be followed.